usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 All assertions SHALL include the following assertion metadata:

-1. Subject - An identifier for the party that the assertion is about (the subscriber), usually within the namespace control of the issuer (the IdP).
+1. Subject - An identifier for the party that the assertion is about (the subscriber).
 2. Issuer - An identifier for the IdP that issued the assertion.
 3. Audience - An identifier for the party intended to consume the assertion (the RP).
 4. Issuance - A timestamp indicating when the assertion was issued by the IdP.